Table of Contents

 Acquiring an existing company can help you expand your business or even launch a career as an entrepreneur without having to start from scratch.
 A loan that helps you buy a preexisting business or franchise (or buy out partners of your current business) is called a business acquisition loan.

-Keep reading to learn top business acquisition loans for 2025, common uses for a business acquisition loan, tips for getting a business acquisition loan, and more.
+Keep reading to learn more on business acquisition loans, common uses for a business acquisition loan, tips for getting a business acquisition loan, and more.

 What Is a Business Acquisition Loan?